The Birth of the Nikkei Karate Organizing Committee

 It is our desire to continually improve the Nikkei Karate Tournament to make your tournament experience the best that it can be.
 We thank you for your continued support and hope to see you next year !

-For 2023 we are pleased to announce the Nikkei Karate Committee will be under the leadership of Sensei Juan Bautista.
+Since 2023 the Nikkei Karate Committee is under the leadership of Sensei Juan Bautista.